osaydayoub/MyShop/README.md

 # Store More +

-Store More + is an online shopping app catering to three types of users: customers, stores, and delivery personnel.
+Store More + is an online shopping app designed for three types of users: customers, stores, and delivery personnel.
 To access the app, users must sign up and select their user type.

 ## Features
 - **Customer:** Browse and purchase products from various stores.